sheharyarn/memento/README.md

 Memento.Query.read(Author, username)

 # Write a record
-record = %Author{username: :sarah, name: "Sarah Molton"}
+Memento.Query.write(%Author{username: :sarah, name: "Sarah Molton"})
-Memento.Query.write(record)

 # Delete a record by primary key
 Memento.Query.delete(Post, id)
 Memento.Query.delete(Author, username)

 # Delete a record by passing the full object
-record = %Author{ ... }
-Memento.Query.delete_record(record)
+Memento.Query.delete_record(%Author{username: :pshore, name: "Paul Shore"})
 ```

 For more complex read operations, Memento exposes a [`select/3`][docs-query-select] method that lets you chain
 conditions using a simplified version of the Erlang MatchSpec.
-This what some queries would look like for a
+This is what some queries would look like for a
 `Movie` table:

- - Get all Movies named "Rush"
+ - Get all movies named "Rush":

     ```elixir
     Memento.Query.select(Movie, {:==, :title, "Rush"})
     ```

- - Get all Movies directed by Tarantino before the year 2000
+ - Get all movies directed by Tarantino before the year 2000:

     ```elixir
     guards = [